Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Appendix

-where $\sum_{i=1}^N M_i=M$.
-Note that here we consider the equivalent minimization problem by taking the negative of the target function of (\ref{generalattacker4}) and omitting the constant part.
-We further divide each sub-problem into $L_i$ sub-problems as follows
+where $\sum_{i=1}^{N}\sum_{k=1}^{L_i} M_{i,k}=M$ and $M_{i,k}$ can be arbitrary positive number.
+Note that we consider the equivalent minimization problem by taking the negative of the target function of (\ref{generalattacker1}) and omitting the constant part.
+We claim that, the optimal solution to (\ref{generalattacker7}) is to allocate as much budget as possible to $P(W_{i,k}=0)$, that is